 Hiring in the summer period doesn’t come without its challenges.
-However, if you need people now, waiting another 4-6 weeks before you action your recruitment plans may not be the ideal solution for your business either.
-The average time of a hiring process is 6 weeks, add this to the 6 weeks you have stalled in setting the wheels in motion and you have now had your vacancy for quarter of a year!
+However, if you need people now, waiting another 4-6 week before you activate your recruitment plans may not be the ideal solution for your business either.
+The average time of a hiring process is 6 weeks, add this to the 6 weeks you have stalled in setting the wheels in motion and you have now had your vacancy for a quarter of a year!
 This will impact the morale of your staff that are working harder to compensate for the gap and may even create issues with holiday cover and productivity.

-Just because candidates may not be aggressively job seeking, does not mean that that there isn’t any talent about.
-And here is the first reason to recruit staff in summer: advertising when your competition is not advertising can mean that your vacancy will have a greater reach and attract more of the right job seekers.
+Just because candidates may not be aggressively job seeking, does not mean that there isn’t any talent about.
+And here is the first reason to recruit staff in summer: Advertising when your competition is not advertising can mean that your vacancy will have a greater reach and attract more of the right job seekers.
 This is because you do not have to compete with everyone else in the market and because the good candidates, who are looking for the right opportunity, will be continuing their job search regardless.

 More reasons to consider starting your recruitment plans in the summer include: